Drupal 8 allows users to easily define core services and environment-specific settings within the

 |Pantheon Environment||Settings Filename|

-Before you begin, make sure that you have updated your Drupal site to version 8.2.0.
-From within the
+Before you begin, make sure that you have updated your Drupal site to version 8.2.0 or greater.

 Module specific services should be defined in a separate

 .yml file, located in the root directory of the respective module (e.g.